GST Interest calculation, interest on reversal & refunds

 GST interest rate

-Summarising the above provisions in a table, that would be more compact and clear.
+Summarising the above provisions, that would be more compact and clear.

 How interest is paid in GST?